h0ssimo/h0ssimo.github.io/_posts/tutorial/2019-01-06-how-to-create-roughness-glossiness-map-for-our-character.md

 This is where the magic happens!
 In _Photoshop_!
 Yup, it’s time to combine the two.

 First, fill the _Background_ layer with **%60** grey.
 Then, import the _Displacement Map_ on top of it, and put the opacity to something like **%70**.
 Next, import the _Cavity Map_ and put the opacity to something like **%25**.
-Then add a _Levels_ adjustment specifically on top of it and input something around **1.50** on the _midtone_ section to make it a bit darker.
+Then add a _Levels_ adjustment specifically on top of it and input something around **1.50** on the _midtone_ section to make it a bit lighter in _midtone_ areas.

 <img src="/images/Tutorials/Workflow/How_to_Create_Roughness_Glossiness_Map_for_our_Character/13_photoshop_composite.jpg" alt="images/13_photoshop_composite" class="responsive">

-After that, I usually group everything except the _Background_ layer and again, darken it a bit more using a _Brightness/Contrast_ adjustment layer.
+After that, I usually group everything except the _Background_ layer and darken it a bit more using a _Brightness/Contrast_ adjustment layer.
 It’s usually enough to put the brightness value to somewhere around **-40**.

 <img src="/images/Tutorials/Workflow/How_to_Create_Roughness_Glossiness_Map_for_our_Character/14_photoshop_adjustment_layer.jpg" alt="14_photoshop_adjustment_layer" class="responsive">